 Waterfront construction near Jenks in the Tulsa area spans Corps-managed Keystone Lake to the Arkansas River and its seasonal flooding.
 Keystone's open main channel creates significant wave fetch, and the river's seasonal variation requires flood-stage design considerations for dock and pier systems.

 Shore Protect Team delivers Waterfront Construction Services in Jenks, OK near Jenks.
-Our Tulsa-area work includes dock construction for Corps-managed Keystone Lake, bank stabilization on the Arkansas River, and shoreline bulkhead systems.
-Corps permit applications are managed by our team for each project.
+Our Tulsa-area work includes dock construction for Corps-managed Keystone Lake, bank stabilization on the Arkansas River, and shoreline bulkhead systems. required coordination applications are managed by our team for each project.

 Send us your property location and site photos for a free consultation.
 We will evaluate your shoreline conditions and recommend the right structure type and materials for your site.